neondatabase/neon/docs/rfcs/033-storage-controller-drain-and-fill.md

 Once the triggered reconciles have finished or timed out, set the node's scheduling policy to `NodeSchedulingPolicy::PauseForRestart` to signal the end of the drain.

+A note on non HA tenants: These tenants do not have secondaries, so by the description above, they would not be migrated.
+It makes sense to skip them (especially the large ones) since, depending on tenant size, this might be more disruptive than the restart since the pageserver we've moved to do will need to on-demand download the entire working set for the tenant.
+We can consider expanding to small non-HA tenants in the future.

 ### Fill Process

 Before accpeting a fill request the following validations is applied: